astronomer/airflow-provider-great-expectations/README.md

 # Apache Airflow Provider for Great Expectations

-**This is an experimental library as of August 2021!
-The Great Expectations core team and community maintains this provider in an experimental state and does not guarantee ongoing support yet.**

 A set of Airflow operators for [Great Expectations](greatexpectations.io), a Python library for testing and validating data.

 ### Notes on compatibility
+* This operator currently works with the Great Expectations V3 Batch Request API only.
+If you would like to use the operator in conjunction with the V2 Batch Kwargs API, you must use a version below 0.1.0

-* This operator has been updated to use Great Expectations Checkpoints instead of the former ValidationOperators.
-Therefore, it requires Great Expectations >=v0.13.9, which is pinned in the requirements.txt starting with release 0.0.5.
+* This operator uses Great Expectations Checkpoints instead of the former ValidationOperators.
+* Because of the above, this operator requires Great Expectations >=v0.13.9, which is pinned in the requirements.txt starting with release 0.0.5.
-* Great Expectations version 0.13.8 unfortunately contained a bug that would make this operator not work.
+* Great Expectations version 0.13.8 contained a bug that would make this operator not work.
 * Great Expectations version 0.13.7 and below will work with version 0.0.4 of this operator and below.

-This package has been most recently unit tested with `apache-airflow=2.1.2` and `great-expectation=0.13.24`.
+This package has been most recently unit tested with `apache-airflow=2.1.2` and `great-expectation=0.13.44`.

-The example DAG has been most recently tested in the `quay.io/astronomer/ap-airflow:2.1.1-buster-onbuild` Docker image using  the [Astro CLI](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart), with `great-expectation=0.13.24`, `pybigquery=0.10.0`, and `SQLAlchemy=1.3.24`
+[comment]: <> (The example DAG has been most recently tested in the `quay.io/astronomer/ap-airflow:2.1.1-buster-onbuild` Docker image using the [Astro CLI]&#40;https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart&#41;, with `great-expectation=0.13.24`, `pybigquery=0.10.0`, and `SQLAlchemy=1.3.24`)

+**Formerly, there was a separate operator for BigQuery, to facilitate the use of GCP stores.
+This functionality is now baked into the core Great Expectations library, so the generic Operator will work with any back-end and SQL dialect for which you have a working Data Context and Datasources.**

 ## Installation